Hosted by Ed Robertson

 Recent Posts

-- Podcast of TV CONFIDENTIAL Show No. 534.5 with guest Ruta Lee is available for listening on demand
+- TV CONFIDENTIAL Show No. 723.4 with guest Barry Pearl is now available for listening on demand for free wherever you find podcasts

-- Podcast of TV CONFIDENTIAL Show No. 534.3: Josie and The Pussycats on Blu-ray is available for listening on demand
+- TV CONFIDENTIAL Show No. 723.1 with guest Glenn Stewart is now available for listening on demand for free wherever you find podcasts

 Archives